Empirical Risk Minimization with Relative Entropy Regularization: Empirical Risk Minimization (ERM)

 In this work, the \emph{relative entropy}, which is usually defined for probability measures, is extended to $\sigma$-finite measures. \begin{definition}[Generalized Relative Entropy] Given two~$\sigma$-finite measures~$P$ and~$Q$ on the same measurable space, such that~$P$ is absolutely continuous with respect to~$Q$, the relative entropy of~$P$ with respect to~$Q$ is

 where the function~$\frac{\mathrm{d}P}{\mathrm{d}Q}$ is the Radon-Nikodym derivative of~$P$ with respect to~$Q$. \end{definition} The relative entropy exhibits a property often referred to as the \emph{information inequality} \cite[Theorem~$2.6.3$]{cover2006book} in the case of probability measures on $\left( \Omega , \mathscr{F} \right)$, with $\Omega$ a countable set.
-The following theorem explores this property in a more general scenario. \begin{theorem} If $P$ and $Q$ are both probability measures on a general measurable space $\left( \Omega , \mathscr{F} \right)$, then,
+The following theorem explores this property in a more general scenario. \begin{theorem} If $P$ and $Q$ are both probability measures on a general measurable space $\left( \Omega , \mathscr{F} \right)$, with $P$ absolutely continuous with respect to $Q$, then,

 with equality if and only if $P$ and $Q$ are identical. \end{theorem} \begin{IEEEproof} Consider the function $f:[0,\infty) \to \reals$ such that for all $x \in (0, +\infty)$, $f(x) = x \log(x)$ and $f(0) = 0$.
 Note that $f$ is strictly convex.
 If $P$ and $Q$ are both probability measures on the measurable space $\left( \Omega , \mathscr{F} \right)$, the following holds: